 Anyone from beginner divers to professional photographers are welcome on a Siren liveaboard, though beginner divers are advised to check the itinerary descriptions carefully; each itinerary has a recommended experience level.
-Up to four dives a day are offered from the spacious, shaded dive deck.
-With the yachts stationed year-round in their destinations, it’s easy to find a schedule which fits your needs.
+Up to four dives, a day is offered from the spacious, shaded dive deck.
+With the yachts stationed year-round in their destinations, it’s easy to find a schedule that fits your needs.
 Special offers and regulated trip rates add to the value for money of the Siren fleet, which aims to provide affordable high standards for all diving enthusiasts.

 Siren liveaboard vessels and destinations

 Classic Indonesian itineraries are offered on the Indo Siren, which plies the remote waters of Raja Ampat, the Banda Sea, and Komodo in this archipelago of over 17,000 islands.
-This vessel, like its two sister vessels in Palau and the Philippines, is a 40 meter sailing yacht.
+This vessel, like its two sister vessels in Palau and the Philippines, is a 40-meter sailing yacht.
 It offers double and twin beds, personal aircon, ensuite bathrooms and bathrobes, and personal entertainment systems.
 Its Raja Ampat voyage takes you to the center of marine biodiversity worldwide.
-It’s one of the top 5 destinations for colorful coral gardens and diverse critters- a true macro-photographer’s paradise.
-It also offer plentiful mantas, dolphins, and wobbegong sharks.
+It’s one of the top 5 destinations for colorful coral gardens and diverse critters - a true macro photographer's paradise.
+It also offers plentiful mantas, dolphins, and wobbegong sharks.
 Komodo national park is also a heavy-hitter in the Indonesian dive scene, with the full range of large to small marine life, including great muck diving, and the unique Komodo dragons on land.
 The Banda Sea is the least explored of Indonesia’s dive regions; if you want remote, pristine diving, try this itinerary.

 The Philippines Siren offers world-class diving in this archipelago of over 7000 islands.
 The waters of the Visayas region are the primary sailing turf of this Siren vessel, which visits Cebu, Bohol, and Negros.
 Special offerings on these itineraries include thresher sharks in Malapascua, pygmy seahorses in Cabilao, muck diving in Dauin, and gorgeous, diverse coral reefs in Apo and Balicasag Islands.
 The Philippines Siren also offers dedicated voyages to Tubbataha World Heritage Site, an atoll reef in the South Sulu Sea.
 Tubbataha represents the pinnacle of Philippines diving.

-The Fiji Siren unfortunately sank, after colliding with an unidentified object on a night time crossing.
-In testament to the Siren fleet’s excellent training record for safety procedures, this stressful situation was handled calmly and appropriately, and all crew and passengers were safely delivered to land.
+The Fiji Siren, unfortunately, sank, after colliding with an unidentified object on a night-time crossing.
+In a testament to the Siren fleet’s excellent training record for safety procedures, this stressful situation was handled calmly and appropriately, and all crew and passengers were safely delivered to land.